sguox002/leetcode/leetcode-all.md

 ->>

 ### binary search

+<<-1574	Shortest Subarray to be Removed to Make Array Sorted    		31.9%	Medium
+binary search: check if we can remove a subarray of length k and make the array sorted. using sliding window, lmax<=rmin
+>>

 <<-1618	Maximum Font to Fit a Sentence in a Screen    		57.5%	Medium
 screen w x h and display a text. and given a list of font size.
 A font size has different height and width. (height is same for the same font size, width is depending on the char). return the max font size you can use. if not possible return -1.